-Quantifying long-term evolution based on experimental gene drive studies in yeast
+Quantifying long-term evolution of gene drive systems based on data from experimental gene drive studies in yeast

 An ideal candidate will:

-UC Berkeley has a large and vibrant computational biology community spanning the School of Public Health, the Center for Computational Biology, the Department of Integrative Biology, the Departments of Mathematics and Statistics, the Institute for Data Science, and more.
+UC Berkeley has a large and vibrant genomics and computational biology community spanning the School of Public Health, the Center for Computational Biology, the Department of Integrative Biology, the Center for Theoretical Evolutionary Genomics, the Departments of Mathematics and Statistics, the Institute for Data Science, and more.
 UC Berkeley offers competitive salaries, excellent benefits and is an equal opportunity employer.
 The City of Berkeley and the surrounding San Francisco Bay Area is known for its progressive values, vibrant social and cultural scene, and beautiful surrounding environment.